About the Post

 When I was introduced to the paleo diet in 2009 (through CrossFit Auckland – I will forever be grateful to Alex, Lisa, and Robb Wolf the CrossFit nutritionist at that time), I read the papers by Loren Cordain, and consequently understood and appreciated the adverse effect of grains.
 When I removed them, all the joint and menstrual issues resolved completely.
 While still appreciating the blood sugar stabilising effect of a Zone meal, its importance pales in comparison to the removal of what I now know to be toxic, gut irritating and auto-immune triggering foods.

 I look back with some embarrassment and my passionate advocacy of the magic 30:40:30 ratio telling people it had fixed all my health problems, when in effect it had little to do with that.
 The months I ate few grains I had superior health to the ones when I ate more.
-The initial success of the Zone diet was a combination of eating meals that controlled my blood sugar, and importantly cutting out gluten grains.
+The initial success of the Zone diet was a combination of eating meals that controlled my blood sugar, and importantly for my health issues – cutting out gluten grains.

 This is the danger when we make dietary changes often swayed by passionate justification from various health gurus.
 Their reasoning as to why their diet works may not be correct, and the health improvements people achieve could be a happy co-incidence.